-“Honesty is the best policy” has a nice ring to it, and most of the time it’s quite true.
-But it’s important to extend the same courtesy to ourselves in life.
+“Honesty is the best policy” has a nice ring to it, and most of the time it’s a good rule to stick to.
+But it’s important to extend the same courtesy to ourselves in life too.
 Being honest with ourselves, and where we are at with certain things.
 Honest with how far we have to go, too.
-What our real strengths are, honestly, and where we might need a little help.
+What our real strengths are, honestly, and where we might need a little help in life.

 Because honestly, we can’t do it all.
 We need to learn to ask for help in some areas, but we can’t do that if we’re dishonest about our obstacles.
 We can’t turn these roadblocks into opportunities, or areas of strength even, if we can’t be honest about what’s currently happening.